 Swiss Meringue Buttercream cakes are popular, but due to the nature of the coating, Taystful offer a creamy white buttercream finish instead (ie. without the whipped meringue component, which is too delicate to handle efficiently).

-Swiss Meringue Buttercream is a very fragile, easily damaged and non-stable coating which has a low melting point and cannot be transported easily.
+Swiss Meringue Buttercream is a very fragile, easily damaged (especially by humidity), and non-stable coating which has a low melting point and cannot be transported easily.
 It is also very messy to cut cakes coated in this.
-If there are flowers being inserted in to the cake, the meringue 'buttercream' does not hold the flowers firmly and they can pull unsightly holes in the sponge.
+If there are flowers being inserted in to the cake, the meringue buttercream sometimes does not hold the flowers firmly and they can pull holes in the sponge.

-Bear in mind, if you are looking for a very crisp look with clean lines, smooth surface and neatness, meringue 'buttercream' cakes of this type are not for you, and I'd recommend wholeheartedly to choose a sugarpasted cake - it can have either the rounded edges, or at additional cost, the sharp edges often seen now.
+Bear in mind, if you are looking for a very crisp look with clean lines, smooth surface and neatness, buttercream cakes of this type are not for you, and I'd recommend wholeheartedly to choose a sugarpasted cake - it can have either the rounded edges, or at additional cost, the sharp edges often seen now.

 It is very important to have a specific order with your florist or with me for the flowers, since the flowers play a large role in the overall vision of the cake.
 I will require contact details of your florist so I know what to expect when I arrive at the venue, or I can use my local award winning florist Something Special Flowers to provide the flowers, in which case I will ask them for a quote for your requirements.

 If you are in doubt or want to ask any questions about this please get in touch by emailing firstname.lastname@example.org or fill in the contact form here.